RamyGendy/RamyGendy/README.md

 - 👋 Hi, I’m Ramy Gendy
 - 👀 I’m interested in Data Field
-- 🌱 I’m currently Technical Product Executive at FIG Solutions and with open journey of learnings in Data world.
+- 🌱 I’m  Technical Executive at FIG Solutions, part-time Mentor @ Technocolab with an open journey of learnings in data world.
 - 💞️ I’m looking to collaborate on projects related to Data Preprocessing, Data Visualization, Machine Learning & Artificial Intelligence and Model Deployment.
 - 📫 you can always reach me on Ramygendy90@gmail.com